Tier 3: General Volunteers

 Special Events: Get involved in any or all of the exciting events Steps to End Domestic Violence puts on throughout the year!
 Duties may include set up, tabling events, registration, Board and Staff support, clean up, etc. Below is a list of annual events put on by our organization and possible volunteer opportunities for each:

-- School Supply Drive: Distribute donations to our Children and Youth Program to families in need.
-(August/September)
+School Supply Drive: Distribute donations to our Children and Youth Program to families in need.
+(July/August)